5733d9e2be6485d52ffa08870cabdee0/sandbox/README.md

 # sandbox

-This repository stores the code for the OB project.
+This repository stores the code for the bridge project.

 ## Running the all-in-one application locally